MaxEnger/RandomForest_SolarFields/README.md

 ```

 ### 5. Variable Importance (Variables are the sampled Bands of the Sentinel-2A image)
+- It is important to see how well each band performed in determing the output
+- Which bands are most valuable in determing Solar v.
+Non-Solar
 ```js
 // The following code will produce Variable Importance Metrics var dict = classifier.explain();